lociii/TrackMap/README.md

-RouteMap
+TrackMap
 ========

-Show GPX tracks on a downloadable map.
-Does not require data connection while displaying the map.
+Offline navigation for tracks saved on gpsies.com